 Illicit Financial Flows (IFFs) are becoming a real challenge to resource mobilisation for financing development in Uganda and Africa at large.
-IFFs refers to movement of money and value from one country to another that is illegitimately earned, transferred, and/or utilised.
-Africa is estimated to be losing USD 50bn in illicit financial flows every year.
-Uganda alone is estimated to be losina UGX2trillion per year and it is feared that the situation could get worse with the commencement of commercial production.
+IFFs refers to movement of money and value from one country to another that is illegitimately earned, transferred, and/or utilised (Global Financial Integrity.
+2018).
+Africa is estimated to be losing USD 50bn in illicit financial flows every year (Economic Commission for Africa, 2015).
+Uganda alone is estimated to be losing UGX2trillion per year and it is feared that the situation could get worse with the commencement of commercial oil production.